 - Additional 2 years of residency training in the field of dentistry for babies (infants), kids, teenagers and for children that require special dental needs.

-Generally, pediatric dentists practice in different regions comprising of dental schools, private practices, and medical centers.
-Pediatricians may assist parents to locate a pediatric dentist nearby.
-When pediatricians recommend a child to receive an oral exam, parents can be guaranteed that a pediatric dentist will be able to provide the best possible dental care required for the child.
+Generally, pediatric dentists practice in different regions from dental schools, to private practices, to medical centers.
+Pediatricians may assist parents in locating a pediatric dentist nearby.

-These health practitioners are accountable for ensuring that the accumulation of plaque around the teeth is properly managed and kept to a minimum, eliminate dental caries, ensure that cavities are properly filled and the gums stay in good condition.
+These health practitioners make sure that the accumulation of plaque around the teeth is properly managed and kept to a minimum.
+Thus, both dentists can ensure that both the teeth and gums stay in good condition.

-The ADA, otherwise known as the American Dental Association, advises that dental patients visit a family dentist for a dental examination at least twice per year.
-These checkups provide deep and routine cleanings to remove the accumulation of plaque and impede the likelihood of dental caries.
+The ADA or the American Dental Association advises that dental patients visit a family dentist for a dental examination at least twice a year.
+These checkups provide deep, routine cleanings to remove the accumulation of plaque and impede the likelihood of dental caries.

-Further, if required, these also provide fluoride treatments to aid shield the teeth; this pertains to a procedure that is pivotal in the determent of tooth decay.
+Further, if necessary, these also provide fluoride treatments to shield the teeth.
+These treatments are pivotal in the determent of tooth decay.
 Preventative oral checkups can greatly aid with the early detection of dental health complications long before the outbreak of symptoms.

-On the other hand, pediatric dentists are the ones who are especially dedicated to the dental health of younger dental patients specifically from infancy up to teenage years.
-This type of dentist possesses the qualifications and vast experience to care for a child’s mouth, gums and teeth all through the different phases of childhood.
+On the other hand, pediatric dentists provide oral care for younger dental patients.
+They often treat patients from infancy through the age of 18.
+This type of dentist possesses the qualifications to care for a child’s mouth, gums, and teeth all throughout all phases of childhood and adolescence.

-At Hawaii Family Dental, we welcome people of all ages to receive their dental treatments and oral care.
-We have highly trained pediatric dentists who will help your child prevent cavities and have a healthy set of teeth.
+At Hawaii Family Dental, we welcome people of all ages.
+We have highly-trained pediatric dentists who will help your child obtain the healthiest set of teeth possible.